 written by Christopher Register

-For 99 USD, you can now pre-order a friend—or, a Friend, which is designed to be an AI friend.
-The small, round scallop-sized device contains AI-powered software and a microphone, and it’s designed to be worn on a lanyard around the neck at virtually any time.
+You can now pre-order a friend—or, a Friend, which is designed to be an AI friend.
+The small, round device contains AI-powered software and a microphone, and it’s designed to be worn on a lanyard around the neck at virtually any time.
 The austere product website says of Friend that,

 “When connected via bluetooth, your friend is always listening and forming their own internal thoughts.
 We have given your friend free will for when they decide to reach out to you.”